obsidianmd/obsidian-help/en/Plugins/Backlinks.md

 - **Collapse results** toggles whether to expand each note to display the mentions in it.
 - **Show more context** toggles whether to truncate or display the full paragraph that contains the mention.
 - **Change sort order** determines how to sort the mentions.
 - **Show search filter** toggles a text field that lets you filter the mentions.
-For more information on how to build a search query, refer to [[Search]].
+For more information on how to build a search term, refer to [[Search]].

 ## View backlinks for a note